Orientation Dependent Functions edit page

 Plotting an orientation Dependent Function

-Orientation dependent functions are most of visualized by sections according to the third Euler angle \(\varphi_2\)
+Orientation dependent functions are most often visualized by sections according to the third Euler angle \(\varphi_2\).

 plotSection(SO3F)